saarthak5/dynamic-pricing-engine/README.md

 ## Tech Stack
 This project uses only basic python libraries like numpy, pandas and matplotlib for plotting and visualizations.

-Additionally, Pathway is used to simulate real-time data ingestion and emit pricing predictions continuously.

 ## Usage
 To generate prices for each timestamp and visualize the results, run:
 ```
 python main.py
 ```

+## Future Work
+Simulate real-time data ingestion and pricing using Pathway.